Curator4/io-tui/README.md

 ## ranting 👻
 Codebase is a mess because of the vibe coding 🍝.

-Because of this, I wouldn't use this as resume project to demonstrate code quality 🤣.
+Because of this, I wouldn't use this as resumee project to demonstrate code quality 🤣.

 Imo the core functionality is cool tho, it requests an imagefile, gets color palette, gets ascii, then stores them in database.